RIKEN-SysSoft/PiP/doc/README-html.md

-If the **PIP\_GDB\_PATH** environment is set to the path pointing to PiP-gdb executable file, then PiP-gdb is automatically attached when an excetion signal (SIGSEGV and SIGHUP by default) is delivered.
+If the **PIP\_GDB\_PATH** environment is set to the path pointing to PiP-gdb executable file, then PiP-gdb is automatically attached when an excetion signal (SIGSEGV or SIGHUP by default) is delivered.
 The exception signals can also be defined by setting the **PIP\_GDB\_SIGNALS** environment.
 Signal names (case insensitive) can be